 Contact a Chicago Child Support Collections Attorney

 Income withholding can be a useful way for a custodial parent to obtain child support payments.
 If you have questions about child support collections or an employer’s obligations, an experienced Chicago child support collections lawyer can assist you.
-Contact M. Scott Gordon & Associates to learn more about how we can help.
+Contact Gordon & Perlut, LLC to learn more about how we can help.